Portal and Application Area

 No separator

-With this option, a separator will not be shown between menu items.
+With this option, no separator is displayed between the menu items.

 Image

-With this option, an image of your choice can be used as the separator.
+With this option, any image can be used as a separator.

 Text

-With this option, text that will be displayed between the menu points can be inputted.
+This option allows you to enter text that will be displayed between the menu items.